chicago-joe/Iceberg-Order-Prediction-Algorithm-Quantitative-Trading-with-ML/hyperparameter-optimization-whitepaper.md

   language: python
   display_name: Python 3 (ipykernel)
 title: "Hyperparameter Optimization Tuning for Iceberg Order Prediction"
+abstract: |
+	This paper presents a systematic approach to hyperparameter optimization for machine learning models that predict iceberg order execution in quantitative trading.
+We develop a comprehensive optimization framework that respects the unique challenges of financial time series data, implementing custom trading-specific evaluation metrics and time-series cross-validation to prevent look-ahead bias.
+	Our experiments compare four model types—XGBoost, LightGBM, Random Forest, and Logistic Regression—across extensive parameter spaces defined by domain knowledge.
+The results demonstrate that carefully optimized models achieve significant performance improvements, with the best Logistic Regression configuration reaching a score of 0.6899 using an elasticnet penalty and strong regularization.
+	Most notably, we discover that shorter training windows (just two time periods) consistently outperform longer historical datasets across all model types, challenging the conventional assumption that more data leads to better predictive performance in financial markets.
+This finding suggests that recent market patterns hold greater predictive value than extended historical data, with important implications for trading system design: frequent retraining on recent data should be prioritized over accumulating larger historical datasets.
+	We provide practical optimization strategies for trading applications and discuss future directions including adaptive optimization and multi-objective approaches to balance competing trading metrics.
 author: "Joseph Loss"
 date: "2025-05-02"
 exports: